 SCI Foundation Pathfinders are people who are faced with challenges in life that causes them to find new ways to live and to overcome the challenge of being engaged in outdoor activities.
 These hunters also give of their time to help their community and promote hunting for other disabled hunters.

 The SCI Foundation Pathfinder program provides funding to SCI Chapters in support of their activities that engage disabled, terminally ill, wounded military and veterans who are hunters into the outdoors.
 Often, the reintroduction to nature and hunting helps these hunters to find their way to adapt to their life changes and challenges and helping others along the way.

-Applicant entries for this award must be received by September 15, 2018 and applicants must complete all application and eligibility requirements.
 For more information, contact Kathy Butler at firstname.lastname@example.org, or call direct (520) 798-4892.